Orthorexia nervosa: Epidemiology

 Similarly, in a Portuguese study on nutrition tertiary students, the participants' orthorexic scores (according to the ORTO-15 diagnostic questionnaire) actually decreased as they progressed through their course, as well as the overall risk of developing an eating disorder being 4.2 percent, categorised by the authors as a low level.
 The participants also answered questionnaires to provide insight into their eating behaviours and attitudes, and despite this study finding that nutrition and health-science students tend to have more restrictive eating behaviours, these studies however found no evidence to support that these students have "more disturbed or disordered eating patterns than other students".
 These two aforementioned studies conclude that the more understanding of food one has is not necessarily a risk factor for ON, explaining that the data gathered suggests dietetics professionals are not at significant risk of it.

 However, these epidemiologic studies have been critiqued as using a fundamentally flawed survey tool that inflates prevalence rates.
 Scholars have questioned both the reliability and validity of the ORTO-15.

 Most scientific findings tend to agree, however, young adults and adolescents are extremely susceptible to developing eating disorders.
 One study found that there was no relationship between BOT score and college major, which may indicate the prevalence of mental health issues and eating disorders on college campuses and that health and science majors are no longer the only ones affected.
 More studies have also been conducted on the link between increased Instagram use and Orthorexia nervosa.
 The social media based healthy community has recently grown in popularity especially on platforms such as Instagram.
 The hashtag #food is one of the top 25 most popular hashtags on Instagram.
-A study that investigated this relationship found that increased use of Instagram correlated between symptoms of ON with no other social media platform having the same effect.
 With young adults and adolescents making up the majority of social media users, exposure to this type of content can lead to developing unhealthy behavior.